Pokemon-Manager/MudkiPC/README.md

 Step aside Hex Editors, MudkiPC is now the easiest way to edit your trainers and Pokémon.
 Want to move an old trainer to a newer game?
 Now you can, its that simple!
 Plus, you can even transfer Pokémon to another game and even Pokémon Showdown!

 ## Cross-Platform* 🖥️📱💻
-MudkiPC is built using Dart & Flutter, which in layman's terms mean that it can run any modern device, including Linux!
+MudkiPC is built using Dart & Flutter, which in layman's terms mean that it can run any modern device, including Linux and mobile!

 (MacOS and iOS versions are currently impossible for me to compile, as I do not have a Mac system.
 Looking into getting one though!)